sujnmaha/Data_Analysis_Portfolio/Power BI - Customer Churn Dynamics and Risk Assessment/README.md

 7. Churn by Customer Tenure
    - Visual: Line Chart
    - Story: Show how customer tenure impacts churn.
 Do customers with fewer years at the bank churn more?
-This helps in designing loyalty programs for long-tenure customers.
+This helps in designing loyalty programs or so for long-tenure customers.

+8. Churn by Number of Products
+   - Visual: Tree Map
+   - Story: Show the correlation between number of products subscribed by the customers and customer churn.
+Do customers with fewer product subscription churn more?

 Data Sources
 Dataset Name: Bank_Churn.csv